user3301/user3301.github.io/about/index.md

                 ▀▒▀▐▄█▄█▌▄░▀▒▒░░░░░░░░░░▒▒▒
 ```

 User3301 is also a long time lurker in [Imgur.com](https://imgur.com/).
-Unlike most imgurians, user3301 is never being toxic towards redditors
+Unlike most imgurians, user3301 is never being toxic towards redditors.

+## Skills
+* Programming Languages Proficiency
+> User3301 has been used several programming languages in both personal & business environments.
+Just like most imgurians, his opinion changes around 20 times day, even about politics, let alone choosing the right programming language.
+Most recently, user3301 uses **Python** and **C#(.Net Core)** quite often as C# is his boss's choice and python is used to make his life a bit easier when it can quickly build up a prototype to prove if his idea is a dead end or not beforehand.
+* Algorithms & Data Structure
+>